Views: 29

 Cryopreservation and Frozen Embryo Transfer (FET)

 Cryopreservation technology has improved significantly, allowing for the successful freezing and later transfer of embryos.
 This enables a more cautious approach to IVF, where a single embryo can be transferred in each cycle without rushing to use all viable embryos at once.
-If the first transfer is not successful, others can be attempted in future cycles, still with a single embryo, minimising the risk of multiples.
+If the first transfer is not successful, others can be attempted in future cycles, still with a single embryo, minimizing the risk of multiples.

 Conclusion